 9. Creating Your First Blog Post

-We’ve now covered most of the framework of how your blog looks, now it’s time to publish some quality content.
+We’ve now covered most of the framework of how your blog looks, now it’s time to actually publish content.

 While you don’t need to be a professional writer or have an English degree to start blogging, it is important to understand basic sentence structure and grammar.
 It would be quite annoying to me if the writer didn’t know the difference between your and you’re.